AthanasiosKolokythas/AthanasiosKolokythas.github.io/_pages/about.md

 I am a 24 years old postgraduate degree student in the Master Degree Program in Economics of the BSE.

-Currently, besides the pursuit of my master's degree, I work as a Research Economist in the **Hellenic Foundation for European & Foreign Policy (ELIAMEP)** until August 2024.
+Until August 2024, I worked as a Research Assistant in the **Hellenic Foundation for European & Foreign Policy (ELIAMEP)**.

 I am fascinated by the field of economics.
 I have a keen interest in understanding economic theories and concepts and using them along with data in order to propose policies and conduct analysis that will have a positive impact into society.

 My academic interests include:

-Primary: Macroeconomics, Economic growth, Political Economy
+Primary: Macroeconomics, Monetary Economics, Time Series Econometrics

-Secondary: Monetary Economics, Labor Economics, Time Series Econometrics
+Secondary: Development Economics, Labor Economics, Political Economy